 If you fail a class, do you have to pay back your FAFSA financial aid?

-No, failing a class doesn’t mean that you’ll be forced to pay back any money that you received for that class.
-It could mean that you’ll lose out on future money because you didn’t perform well, though.
-An example of this would be that if you fail a class and you were on an academic scholarship then the school might take that scholarship away for the next semester.
+No, failing a class doesn’t mean you’ll be forced to pay back any money you received for that class.
+It could mean you’ll lose out on future money because you didn’t perform well.
+An example of this would be that if you fail a class and are on an academic scholarship, the school might take that scholarship away for the next semester.

-If you take out student loans, though, you’ll be asked to repay that money either way and if you fail out of school then your repayment period could begin.
+If you take out student loans, you’ll be asked to repay that money even if you fail out of school.

 Can FAFSA loan debt be forgiven or canceled?